balfieri/flightplan/README.md

 It prints out the closest diversion airport information (default: with a runway >= 2000 ft) for each checkpoint as well as for 25%, 50%, and 75% midpoints between checkpoints.

+It prints out information for all airports such as radio frequencies and runways.

 FUTURE FEATURES<br>
 ---------------

-It will look up and show other information for all airports such as radio frequencies, and runways.

 It will look up METARs, TAFs, winds aloft, PIREPs, SIGMETs, AIRMETs, etc. from aviationweather.gov.